14 Nov 8 Tips for Successful Presentation and Proposal Design

 A good solution comprises of the following:

-- Detailed explanation of the course of actions required to realize the solution.
+- Detailed explanation of the course of actions required to realise the solution.

 - Key statistics and data that supports your proposed solution.